Development process

 Agents

 Akka Agents interact with AI models to perform specific tasks.
 An agent is typically backed by a large language model (LLM), maintains contextual history in a session memory, and can invoke tools as directed by the model.
 Multiple agents can share the same session to collaborate on a common goal.
-For more information see Implementing agents.
+For more information see Agents.

 Views